cilium/cilium/Documentation/cmdref/cilium-agent.md

       --encryption-strict-mode-cidr string                        In strict-mode encryption, all unencrypted traffic coming from this CIDR and going to this same CIDR will be dropped
       --endpoint-bpf-prog-watchdog-interval duration              Interval to trigger endpoint BPF programs load check watchdog (default 30s)
-      --endpoint-queue-size int                                   Size of EventQueue per-endpoint (default 25) --envoy-config-timeout duration                             Timeout duration for Envoy Config acknowledgements (default 2m0s)
+      --endpoint-queue-size int                                   Size of EventQueue per-endpoint (default 25) --envoy-config-retry-interval duration                      Interval in which an attempt is made to reconcile failed EnvoyConfigs.
+If the duration is zero, the retry is deactivated. (default 15s)
+      --envoy-config-timeout duration                             Timeout duration for Envoy Config acknowledgements (default 2m0s)
       --envoy-log string                                          Path to a separate Envoy log file, if any --envoy-secrets-namespace string                            EnvoySecretsNamespace is the namespace having secrets used by CEC